dwyl/learn-flutter/README.md

 We are going to use `mockito`'s `@GenerateMocks` annotation to generate a mock object for the `http.Client`, which is used inside the function.
-We could do it manually but since we can get it generated to ourselves automatically, let's do it.
+We could do it manually
+but since we can get it generated to ourselves automatically, we should take advantage of this.

 Run the following command.